sakshi072/fetch-take-home-test/README.md

 ```
 pip3 install -r requirements.txt
 python3 program.py <spend_points>
 ```

-- first command installs are the packages and dependencies if any in this project
+- first command installs all the packages and dependencies if any in this project
 - second command runs the python script with a spend_points (target amount) argument.
 <spend_points> is a commandline argument and can be passed when running the python script from the terminal.